grooveyman/removeshortcut/readme.md

 **REVERSE PROGRAM FOR SHORTCUT MALWARE ON DRIVES** <br>
-If your drive is shortcut and you cannot access it, then this program reverses the effect of shortcut malware on your laptop.
-After running this program, you can be able to access your files.
+If your drive is infected with a shortcut virus and you cannot access it, then this program reverses the effect of shortcut malware on your laptop.
+After running this program, you can be able to access your files and your drive.

 <br>
 NB: This program does not remove the virus completely, however, the effect will be reversed and you can recover your files. <br>